You know carrots are one of those foods that improve vision, with their high beta-carotene content.

 What tastier way to preserve your vision than combining the richness of avocado-based guacamole with these delicious carotenoid-containing veggies?

-The following recipe is featured in the July edition of my Live Pain Free Newsletter, which is full of groundbreaking information that can change your health and well-being.
+The following recipe is featured in my Live Pain Free Newsletter, which is full of groundbreaking information that can change your health and well-being.

 • 1 large ripe peeled avocado, mashed